Ginevra Sforza: Second marriage

-Bernhardt's Chapter 3 (pp. 109-180) discusses the Bentivoglio offspring and their marriage alliances.
-Giovanni II and Genevra also served as godparents on a massive scale, serving over 350 local children from over 200 local families.
-Giovanni II and Genevra had so many children as a result of the near annihilation of the Bentivoglio family in the early 15th c.
-And because Giovanni II had also been humiliated on a peninsular scale when he was forced into Milanese submission by being forcibly married to Genevra (who had been Sante's wife and considered 'used property,' a woman 'used' by a lower level family member, and his own sexually experienced older aunt), that he wanted to show that he was a powerful man who could create a huge family and dominate Bologna.
+Giovanni II and Ginevra also served as godparents on a massive scale, serving over 350 local children from over 200 local families.
+Giovanni II and Genevra had so many children as a result of the near annihilation of the Bentivoglio family in the early 15th century.
+Because Giovanni II had also been humiliated on a peninsular scale when he was forced into Milanese submission by being forcibly married to Ginevra, an older woman previously married to his lower-ranked cousin and Giovanni's aunt by marriage, he wanted to show that he was a powerful man who could create a huge family and dominate Bologna.

-Genevra was involved in many activities appropriate for a woman of her status and time.
-These social and cultural activities are outlined and discussed in detail in Bernhardt's Chapter 1 (pp. 37-71).
-For example, a dance composed, choreographed and named 'Zinevera' after Genevra was created by Renaissance Italy's most famous dance master: Guglielmo Ebreo (later Giovanni Ambrosio).
-Genevra was the central figure in Giovanni Sabadino degli Arienti's collection of women's lives: Gynevera de le clare donne; and later of Giacomo Filippo Foresti's collection of women's lives.
-Genevra's famous 1475 portrait painted by Ercole de' Roberti and her smaller ca. 1454 lead portrait medal created by Antonio Marescotti are both held at the National Gallery of Art in Washington, D.C.
-Genevra befriended Gentile Budrioli (wife of the notary Alessandro Cimieri) who was accused of witchcraft and burned at the stake in 1498.
-Genevra was also an attentive host who organized many wedding celebrations and other festivities over the course of her life.
+Ginevra was involved in many activities appropriate for a woman of her status and time.
+A dance composed, choreographed, and named 'Zinevera' after Ginevra was created by Renaissance Italy's most famous dance master, Guglielmo Ebreo (later Giovanni Ambrosio).
+Ginevra was the central figure in Giovanni Sabadino degli Arienti's collection of women's lives: Gynevera de le clare donne; and later of Giacomo Filippo Foresti's collection of women's lives.
+Her famous 1475 portrait painted by Ercole de' Roberti and her smaller ca. 1454 lead portrait medal created by Antonio Marescotti are both held at the National Gallery of Art in Washington, D.C.
+Ginevra befriended Gentile Budrioli (wife of the notary Alessandro Cimieri) who was accused of witchcraft and burned at the stake in 1498.
+She was also an attentive host who organized many wedding celebrations and other festivities over the course of her life.

 From Sante's rule onward many popes somewhat acknowledged the lordship of the Bentivoglio--although neither Sante nor Giovanni II ever ruled as a de jure signori but only as de facto rulers, as heads of the Sedici.
-In an important analysis by Angela De Benedictis, Bologna was only a "republic by contract."
+Angela De Benedictis described Bologna was only a "republic by contract."

-The Bentivoglio family faced a conspiracy by the Malvezzi family in 1488; and in 1501 another one organized by the rival Marescotti.
-Although legends claim that Genevra gave advice to retaliate brutally, there is no evidence in any 15th c. document that she ever said or convinced anyone to retaliate; many Malvezzi and Marescotti family members were however killed in revenge.
+The Bentivoglio family faced a conspiracy by the Malvezzi family in 1488 and in 1501 another one organized by the rival Marescotti.
+Although legends claim that Ginevra gave advice to retaliate brutally, there is no evidence in any 15th century documentation that she ever said or convinced anyone to retaliate.
+Many Malvezzi and Marescotti family members were however killed in revenge.